Nagi912003/Enterprise-Mobile-App-Collage-Course-Project/README.md

-# Enterprise_mobile_app_course_project

-Using RX Dart and inherited widget and Provider State Managment, develop a mobile application based on API integration with the following features:
+# Enterprise Mobile App - Collage Course Project

+This enterprise mobile app, developed collaboratively by my friend Youssef Hassan and I (nagiElshershaby) as part of a collage course project, incorporates API integration and offers a range of features.
+The app utilizes RX Dart, Inherited Widget, and Provider State Management to ensure efficient data flow and a seamless user experience.

+Key Features:

-1. Create a login screen that returns (login success or login failure)
+Login Screen: Provides a login interface for users, returning either a login success or login failure response.

-2. Create a signup screen that returns (signup success or login failure) with the following text data
-fields:
+Signup Screen: Enables users to register with the app, validating various data fields.
+The signup process includes the following mandatory and optional fields:

-2.1.
-Company Name (mandatory field)
+Company Name
-2.2.
-Contact Person Name (mandatory field)
+Contact Person Name
-2.3.
-Company Industry (Checkbox List– optional field) 2.4.
-Contact Person Phone Number (Phone Number structure validation - mandatory field) 2.5.
-Email (Email structure validation - mandatory field) 2.6.
-Company Address (mandatory field)
-2.7.
-Company Location [Long. – Lat. ] (mandatory field)
-2.8.
-Company Size (4 options only {Micro, Small, Mini, Large} – optional field) 2.9.
-Password (at least 8 characters - mandatory field) 2.10.
-Confirm password (at least 8 characters – matching password field - mandatory field) Signup failed if any of the mentioned conditions are not come true
-3. Create an edit profile screen with add profile photo (from gallery or from camera).
-(Using http plugin)
+Company Industry (Checkbox List, optional)
+Contact Person Phone Number (validated structure, mandatory) Email (validated structure, mandatory)
+Company Address (mandatory)
+Company Location [Longitude - Latitude] (mandatory) Company Size (options: Micro, Small, Mini, Large - optional) Password (at least 8 characters, mandatory)
+Confirm Password (matching password field, mandatory) The signup process fails if any of the mentioned conditions are not met.

+Edit Profile Screen: Allows users to edit their profile, including the ability to add a profile photo from the gallery or using the device's camera.
+The HTTP plugin is utilized for image handling.

-4. Create a screen to view a list all business services
+Business Services List Screen: Displays a list of all available business services.

-5. Create a screen to add a business service to favorite services list
+Favorite Services Screen: Allows users to add business services to their favorite services list.

-6. Create a screen to view a list all favorite business services
+Favorite Business Services List Screen: Presents a list of all favorited business services.

-7. Create a screen to view company profile of a selected business service
+Company Profile Screen: Displays the profile of a selected business service provider.

-8. Create a screen to get the distance between your current location and the business service provider address
+Distance Calculation Screen: Calculates and presents the distance between the user's current location and the address of a business service provider.

-9. Create a screen to view a list all business services for a specific company
+Business Services by Company Screen: Shows a list of all business services offered by a specific company.

+Search by Service Screen:

+Allows users to select a service from a list.
+Displays search results as a list of companies providing the selected service.
+Offers a map view of the search results, showcasing the locations of companies providing the service.
+Selected Search Result Screen: Shows the distance and provides directions between the user's current location and the selected company.